hennas/Senti24/README.md

 # Senti24

 ## IMPORTANT DOWNLOADS
-Database with Sentiments and Categories: https://www.dropbox.com/s/u0of7549lmkx7ko/database.zip?dl=1
+Database with Sentiments and Categories: https://www.dropbox.com/s/ob53ujy8nwfi49a/database.zip?dl=1
+* Read the files as UTF-8, so they will display properly

 Full GUI environment: (ADD LINK HERE)